jamesroseman/mystique/README.md

     cd
     git clone https://github.com/jamesroseman/mystique.git

+mystique can obviously be easily configured into your `.bashrc` so that it can be run with `mystique` command:

+    alias mystique='/home/username/mystique/wallpaper.sh'

+After adding this line to your `.bashrc` (if you're using default Bash shell), you'll be able to run `mystique` to change your wallpaper.

 mystique can also easily be configured to be used with crontab, if set up.
 Simply run `crontab -e` to start editing your crontab configuration, and add the following line: